ekhlebus/ml-zoomcamp/05-deploying_ML_model/README.md

     Jupyten notebook with code for saving and loading model.

 * **workshop-uv-fastapi.ipynb**
-    Jupyten notebook from workshop with code for saving and loading model.
+    Jupyten notebook from updated workshop with code for saving and loading model, in this notebook dv and model saved as pipeline.
+Also, based on this notebook file **workshop-uv-fastapi.py** created.

 * **train.py**
     Python script from Jupyten notebook above for training churn prediction model.
 Running this script will train and save the model into **churn_prediction_model_C=1.bin**